 The Progression of Meth Addiction

-Early meth users may see using as a luxury and do it mainly on the weekends or in a manner that doesn’t interfere with their life.
-This can begin a slowly accelerating process of becoming chemically dependent on meth as well as begin altering the structure and function of the brain itself.
+Meth use can begin a slowly accelerating process of becoming chemically dependent on meth to achieve any sense of pleasure, as well as begin altering the structure and function of the brain itself.
 Using will typically become more frequent over the course of months, weeks, or even days.
-The more meth is used the worse the user feels when they do not use meth, and this typically will snowball into daily use if the user continues.
-Anxiety, fatigue, and depression will increase during this time as well as an increased craving for meth.
-Once the user has exhausted their own resources by spending all their money, borrowing all they can, and probably selling whatever they can they may turn to crime to further fuel their all-consuming habit.
+The more meth is used, the worse someone feels when they do not use meth, and this can accelerate the development of a full-blown addiction.

 - UC Davis Medical Center: Methamphetamine Toxicity